 The "G" in G Proteins

-G proteins are molecular switches that use GDP (colored purple here) to control their signaling cycle.
+G proteins are molecular switches that use GDP to control their signaling cycle.
 When GDP is bound, as shown here, the G protein is inactive.
-To activate the protein, the GDP is replaced with GTP, the G protein will deliver its signal, as shown on the next page.
+To activate the protein, the GDP is replaced with GTP, the G protein will deliver its signal, as shown below.
 G proteins come in many shapes and sizes.
 Most are used for cell signaling, but other types play an important role in other tasks, such as powering protein synthesis.
-The ones described here are termed heterotrimeric G proteins because they are composed of three different chains, denoted as alpha (tan), beta (blue), and gamma (green).
-The little red piece is a loop on the surface of the alpha subunit that is important in transmitting the signal.
+The ones described here are termed heterotrimeric G proteins because they are composed of three different chains, denoted as alpha, beta, and gamma (shown in orange, yellow and green here).

 Hugging the Membrane

 These G proteins bind to the inner surface of the cell membrane, holding them close to their receptors.
-Several small lipids are attached to the protein chains (as seen at the upper right in the picture), which insert into the membrane and tether the protein there.
+Several small lipids are attached to the protein chains, which insert into the membrane and tether the protein there.
 However, don't try to find these little lipids in the crystal structure file, because they were removed to allow crystallization.

 G Proteins Under Attack